Danie10/gadgeteerza-homeassistant/README.md

 You can watch my video at https://www.youtube.com/watch?v=dlvlhou70VA about my initial setup of the dashboards.

 NOTE: There is now a Victron GX module available in HA under HACS since 2024 so you can also consider using that instead of my Modbus configs - see https://github.com/sfstar/hass-victron.

+The video clip above of the Elgato Stream Deck is an example of how you can further display your HA data to other devices.
+This was done on Linux using the Bitfocus Companion app.

 ## Key features and Integrations
 The following are some notable features that this particular installation uses: